ant0nisk/pybrl/README.md

   2) Use/Integrate tools such as [PDFMiner](https://github.com/euske/pdfminer) to extract text and images *(it is useful that it provides information about the position of the text)*

   3) Run OCR to analyze Equations *(probably custom OCR Engine - which I am trying to build)*.
-There will be exclusive preprocessing of the Equations to first convert it into MathML *(which can already be parsed by pyUniBraille)*.
+There will be exclusive preprocessing of the Equations to first convert it into MathML *(which can already be parsed by pybrl)*.

 ##### How to contribute if you are a Developer?
 If you want to contribute in this project, please do so by opening a Pull request.